 Information for the First Day

-Before classes begin, we will send you all of the information you need for the first day of Summer Stretch.
-You will receive a copy of your class syllabus, a welcome letter from the teacher, a family handbook, and a campus map.
+Before classes begin, we will send you all of the information and supplies you need for the first day of Summer Stretch.
 Information for the first day of the 2020 session will be emailed in mid-June.

 If a student was not accepted into the program and would like to appeal that decision, parents have a week to submit an appeal.
 If you wish to appeal, please log into your account, where there is a link to an appeal form.
 Once the appeal has been completed and submitted, and the required documents uploaded to your account, the Admissions team will reconsider your application and, if necessary, forward the appeal to the Office of the Dean of Undergraduate Academic Affairs, which has the final word on all appeals.

 If you have any questions, feel free to e-mail us at firstname.lastname@example.org or call the Robinson Center at 206-543-4160.